Birch Bark Craft for DIY Fall Decor

 The birch bark isn’t too rustic in this arrangement, the bow softens the look.

-Harvesting Birch Bark
+Preparing Birch Bark for Crafts

-Start by scrubbing the wood down with a brush and sudsy water.
+Begin by scrubbing the wood down with a brush and sudsy water.
 Let it dry.
 Remove the bark outdoors or in the garage in case you have bugs.
 We didn’t have any.
 Let the bark dry.

 Assess your piece of wood, you won’t be able to harvest the bark around the branches or large knots.
 Figure out where the best patch of bark is and start cutting with a sharp utility knife.
 You want to push the knife deep enough that it goes through both the paper-thin outer bark and the thicker layer just beneath it.